joshddunn/vimrc/README.md

 # My vim configuration.

-This configuration is a constant work in progress.
+This configuration is a constant work in progress and is built for mac.

 ## Installation

-Make sure you have mvim (or equivalent) on your system.

-    brew install macvim

 Installing this configuration is relatively easy.
 First, clone this repository.